Nuclei-Software/nuclei-board-labs/doc/source/overview/overview.rst

 This handbook describes how to develop with |nuclei_board| through a step-by-step way, it can be used as lab teaching metarials.
 Anyone interested in |nuclei_core| can also take this handbook as a quick start-up to develop with |nuclei_core| in the field of embedded systems.

-The architecture of Nuclei Board Labs are shown in the block diagram below.
+The hierarchy of Nuclei Board Labs are shown in the block diagram below.

 .. _figure_overview_1: